veebch/littlefluffyclouds/README.md

 [![Instagram](https://img.shields.io/badge/Instagram-E4405F?style=for-the-badge&logo=instagram&logoColor=white)](https://www.instagram.com/v_e_e_b/)

-Supporting materials for making a happy cloud (formally known as Cheeky Sue), show in the video below.

 # little fluffy clouds

-Some resources for making something we did in a youtube video
+Supporting materials for making a happy cloud (formally known as Cheeky Sue), shown in the video below.
+It'sdone using some (really thin) nichrome wire and a battery.
+When power is applied the wire acts as a resistor, the resistance generates heat and the wire will then easily cut the polystyrene.

 ## Template Image